Connect with us

 4.)
 Size of the home

-It costs more per square foot for a smaller home than it does for a larger home.
-When building a bigger house, the cost of pricey items such as a bathroom and kitchen is distributed over more square footage.
+This is because, when putting up a bigger house, the cost of pricey items such as a bathroom or kitchen is distributed over more square footage.

 Example: 1,000 x Sh4,500 = Sh20.25m